 In a matter of months Tracing Health recruited over 600 qualified team members, primarily from communities of color.
 Tracing Health worked through community partners, health systems, public health departments, and word of mouth to reach the candidates we needed.

 72% of Tracing Health team members identify as Black, Indigenous, or other people of color.
-The diversity of our workforce reflects the diversity of the populations we serve which helps build trust and improves health equity in these communities.
+The diversity of our workforce reflects the diversity of the communities we serve.

 63% of the Tracing Health front line workers are – Contact Tracers & Resource Coordinators – are women.